-On the dining room wall, horns said to be imported from Italy in 1875 by Charles Krebs for his Lake View House, and then passed down to his son, Fred Krebs, to adorn his establishment.
+On the dining room wall, horns said to have been imported from Italy in 1875 by Charles Krebs for his Lake View House, and then passed down to his son, Fred Krebs.
 My thanks to Gard Lorey for the loan of Pictorial History of Skaneateles (1980) from which this was taken.

-The Krebs dining room; the horns are still on the wall, but fresh flowers and wallpaper have warmed up the room.
+The Krebs dining room; the horns were still on the wall, but fresh flowers and wallpaper had warmed up the room.
 This card was contributed to the Skaneateles Historical Society by Ethel Larrabee.

-The Krebs has expanded, but there are still two individual windows above the porch.
+The Krebs had expanded, but there were still two individual windows above the porch.
 On the back of the card, it notes that the telephone number is 14.

 Above and below, views of the Krebs on Memorial Day

-Still two windows over the porch, but a streetlight has been installed.
+Still two windows over the porch, but a streetlight had been installed.
 There are two people seated on the porch; they could be Cora and Fred Krebs.

-The Krebs and the Kan-Ya-To Inn (today’s Sherwood Inn)
+The Krebs and the Kan-Ya-To (today’s Sherwood Inn)

 The garden; love the hats on the ladies.